 Trial Purpose: To assess the efficacy of intracerebral CTX0E03 DP by change in degree of dependency and disability from baseline, as measured by modified Rankin Score (mRS).

-Status : Recruitment in the US suspended
+Status : Study in US closed

 Efficacy study of CTX cells in patients with stable paresis of the arm following an ischaemic stroke (PISCES II).